 Evidence of “proof of the right to work in the UK” must be seen and copies verified prior to an employee commencing work.
 Please note we recommend this requirement should also be applied to volunteers who work frequently or intensively.
 School Governors do not need to have this check unless they also work or volunteer in another capacity on a regular basis at the school.

-Please refer to the Asylum and Immigration pages on Schoolsweb for further information about the process and a list of acceptable documents.
+Please refer to the HR - Proof of Right to Work page on the service desk portal for further information about the process and a list of acceptable documents.

 Please note: a full copy of the evidence used to confirm the “right to work in the UK” (e.g. a passport) should be kept confidentially in a local personnel file for at least two years after an individual has left a school.

 Schools must obtain written notification from any agency, or third-party organisation they use that the organisation has carried out the checks on an individual who will be working at the school that the school would otherwise perform.
 The written notification confirming the relevant vetting checks have been undertaken by the agency / contractor on the individual is often called a “letter of assurance.”
 A template “letter of assurance” for use by BC schools is at the Schoolsweb.

 Contractors / agency staff who work on an unsupervised basis at a school and have regular contact with children must have an Enhanced DBS Check (including a Children’s Barred List Check).
 Other agency / contractors may need an Enhanced DBS Check depending upon the kind of work being undertaken and the level of supervision provided by a school.
 (KCSiE 268 – 276)

 Under no circumstances should a contractor in respect of whom no checks have been obtained be allowed to work unsupervised or engage in regulated activity.
 Schools and colleges are responsible for determining the appropriate level of supervision depending on the circumstances.